jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 ### Data
-The data is downloaded via API from yahoo finance and based on daily ticker information.
+The data is downloaded from yahoo finance using their Python API and based on daily ticker information.
 I did not put any effort into which stock or index to pick, and hence consider this out of scope for now.

-For most parts I have been using the DAX `^GDAXI` performance index and DAIMLER  `DAI.DE` as stock and an outperformance threshold of 2%.
+For most parts I have been using the DAX `^GDAXI` performance index, DAIMLER  `DAI.DE` as stock and an outperformance threshold of 2%.

 ### Target variable definition & feature engineering